Intervue/Data-structures-algorithms-for-interviews/README.md

 - In a max heap, finding min, deleting random element or searching an element will take O(n) time because here max heap is as good as an array.
 - For Binary Search tree implementation using an array, space complexity is O(2^n), but using linked list, it is O(n)
+- Stream of numbers mean the numbers are coming one after the other and for each input change you have to find what is stated in the question.

 # Topic1: Introduction